-The fair value of the Debentures on December 31, 2020 was \$14,033,992 compared to \$7,629,586 at inception on August 18, 2020.
-This resulted in a fair value loss on Debentures of \$7,451,317 and \$6,331,940 in the three months and year ended December 31, 2020, respectively, compared to \$nil in each of the three months and year ended December 31, 2019.
-The Company's Debentures are classified as measured at fair value through profit and loss.
-In accordance with IFRS 9 - Financial Instruments, the part of a fair value change due to an entity's own credit risk is presented in other comprehensive income (loss).
-The fair value of the Debentures on issuance date was determined to be \$7,629,586, which is gross proceeds received of \$7,902,000 (US\$6,000,000), net of the 3% establishment fee of \$272,414 (US\$180,000) paid to the Debentureholders through the issuance of 219,689 common shares.
-The value of the Debentures changed in the period since issuance to December 31, 2020 due primarily to the increase in the share price from \$1.24 to \$1.87 and other market inputs as set out below.
-As of December 31, 2020, the time to maturity of the Debentures was 4.6 years.
+The Debentures are classified as measured at fair value through profit and loss.
+In accordance with IFRS 9 - Financial Instruments, the part of a fair value change due to an entity's own credit risk is presented in other comprehensive (income) loss.
+The value of the Debentures changed in the period due primarily to the increase in the underlying share price of the Company from \$1.87 to \$3.74 and other market inputs as set out below.
+As of December 31, 2021, the time to maturity of the Debentures was 3.6 years.
 The following assumptions were used to estimate the fair value of the Debentures: